Your Day at the Museum

 As well as the Underground Experience and workshops, there are galleries, exhibitions, original pit buildings and a Nature Trail to explore, which will keep your pupils engaged for the whole day.

 We recommend that you allow 1 hour – 1 hour 30mins to explore our buildings and galleries.
-These easy-to-follow gallery trails lead pupils on an exploration of the Museum site.
+Use our Teacher Gallery Guide to help you explore our site.

 Original pit buildings